johnny-de/simpleca/README.md

 - **Web-based frontend:** Intuitive interface for managing certificates.
 - **Simple workflow:** Designed for labs and test environments for quick setup.
 - **Exportable keys and certs:** Download PEM files for direct use in servers and clients.
+- **Dockerized deployment:** Run SimpleCA easily in any environment using Docker.

 ## How it works